sherlockieee/sherlockieee.github.io/_posts/vanity-metrics.md

 - musing
 ---

 My friend recently showed me a start-up slide deck raising its seed round.
-The start-up has an accumulative $2 Million in GTV.
-Wow, that’s a huge number, I commented, but what does GTV mean?
-Turns out, it’s gross transaction value, the total volume of everything going through a marketplace.
+The start-up is a marketplace (think Amazon) and has an accumulative \$2 Million in GTV.
+Wow, that’s a huge number, but what does GTV mean?
+Turns out, it’s gross transaction value, the total transactional volume of every item in a marketplace.
+So for instance, if I post an item on Amazon that costs \$20, and Amazon takes 1% listing price, then its GTV is \$20 while its revenue might only be \$0.2.
 While that’s still impressive, suddenly I’m a bit more doubtful.
 Why is that their metric of choice?
 Why aren’t they talking about revenue?
 Why is it accumulative, and not month-to-month?
 What about churn rate?
 The number was a great selling point, but it says little about how well the business is doing.

+---
 I’ve realized there’s 2 types of metrics: vanity versus real.
 The first type is the one that people applaud you for and talk about, and the second is what that actually matters.
 Usually, there’s little overlap.
 For a start-up, vanity metrics is often about money and valuation: this company raises \$X million at \$10X valuation for its seed round.
 While real metrics is: is this product solving a real problem for customers?
 For a job, it’s about brand names (FAANG) and total compensation versus whether the job brings joy and fulfillment.
 For dating/ relationship, it’s about title (6’’1 MBA at Berkeley/ 6’’5 graduate at Stanford/ 6’’0 SWE at Google) versus how the person makes you feel.
 The list goes on.

 As I go through the list, there’s a few things that I notice: